ATS Tips

 Your Resume Got a Score.
 Now What?

-The answer is not as simple as it looks.
-Resume scores sit in an odd space.
-The number feels definitive, but the meaning shifts depending on who ran the check and what they measured.
-A 72 on one tool might be an 88 on another.
-Neither tool is lying.
-They're just measuring different things.
+Resume scores sit in an awkward place.
+The number feels official, but the meaning shifts depending on which tool ran the check and what it measured.
+The same file can score 72 on one checker and 88 on another, and neither tool is wrong.
+They are measuring different things.

 What a Resume Score Actually Measures